-But how do they stack up to mainstays in the alternative meat department?
+So how do all these plant-based burgers stack up?
 We put them to the test to see how they performed.
-Here are how four different plant-based patties stacked up against each other, from worst to best.
+Here are how four different plant-based patties stacked up against each other, ranked from worst to best.

-I wasn't too impressed with the Lightlife option, as the flavor was definitely lacking in comparison to the other three burgers.
-Like the Trader Joe's patty, this one doesn't char too much and it stays truer to the raw color instead of turning brown.
+I wasn't too impressed with the LightLife option.
+The flavor was definitely lacking in comparison to the other three burgers.
+Like Trader Joe's patty, this one doesn't char too much and it stays truer to the raw red color instead of turning brown.
 Despite cooking it thoroughly, the inner texture was on the mushier side and less juicy than other choices.

 Trader Joe's Protein Patties

-Though these browned a bit on each side, the patties didn't get the distinctive "crust" you might expect from cooking real meat or even some plant-based alternatives.
+Though Trader Joe's burger browned a bit on each side, the patties didn't get the distinctive "crust" you might expect from cooking real meat or even some plant-based alternatives.
 The color stays relatively pink throughout the cooking process, and you may even spot some flecks of beet as you're enjoying the burger.

-Pea protein packs 18 grams of protein per pattie, while a blend of sunflower oil and seasonings "beef" up the flavor.
+Pea protein is what packs 18 grams of protein in each patty, while a blend of sunflower oil and seasonings "beef" up the flavor.
 The taste is great, though not necessarily as nuanced or "beefy" as Beyond or Impossible.
 This is definitely a great, low-cost alternative to other meat substitutes which may be on the pricier side or more difficult to access.

 Like the TJ's Protein Patties, Beyond Burgers are made with a pea protein, though the cooking process and the texture is very different.
 The company recently reformulated their product, which is now "meatier" and made with a blend of peas, mung beans, and rice to better mimic the chew of real beef.
 Also like the Trader Joe's patties, the flavor is close (if not closer) to real beef, but the texture is what sets it apart.
 You'll get a very realistic char on your burger whether you choose to fire up the grill or stick to your stove to cook it, making the resemblance to meat almost uncanny.